rosettatype/legible-typography/_chapters/1-what-do-we-mean-by-legibility.md

 of text, but the question may have been looking for a more specific focus, i.e. what type of texts.
 The question also encouraged me to reflect on a more general interpretation of legibility.
-For example, the phrase from a dictionary which illustrates another use: 'an anxious mood that was clearly legible upon her face'[^1] shows that we read people's facial expressions and interpret their mood from these.
+For example, the phrase from a dictionary which illustrates another use: ['an anxious mood that was clearly legible upon her face'](http://www.merriam-webster.com/dictionary/legible) shows that we read people's facial expressions and interpret their mood from these.
 Although it may be intriguing to read faces, I intend to focus on reading text, and in particular ease of reading.